DIAGNOSTIC IMAGING ACCREDITATION SCHEME

 6.4.
 It is a condition of accreditation or re-accreditation under the Legislative Instrument that the proprietor of the diagnostic imaging practice permits HDAA as the responsible Accreditor to, at any time:

-6.5 In the event of an on-site visit being required, the current Pay As You Go hourly rate will apply (irrespective of fee option previously selected) to all assessment activity along with actual travel costs and expenses being charged to the Practice.
+6.5 In the event of an on-site visit being required, an hourly rate will apply to all assessment activity along with actual travel costs and expenses being charged to the Practice

 7. Period of accreditation